Bounds v. Smith: Conflict

 In the case of Bounds v.
 Smith, respondents of the courts are those incarcerated within the Division of Prisons of the North Carolina Department of Correction.
-These respondents filed three actions alleging a violation of their Fourteenth Amendment rights through denial of proper avenues to bresearch.
+These respondents filed three actions alleging a violation of their Fourteenth Amendment rights through denial of proper avenues to research.
 Eventually the case was heard at District Court.
 The courts approved the motion based on a number of valid claims made by the respondents, specifically citing the lack of an adequate prison library system reason enough for a trial.
 Due to precedent established in, first, Johnson v.
 Avery, and then Younger v.
 Gilmore, the courts found that equality under law had been disregarded because of a severe lack of assistance for inmates wishing to prepare legal documents.
 Specifically in the case of North Carolina's prison system however, the substance of valuable legal assistance was scarce and thus presented a possibly more logistical problem than argued by the respondents.
 The District Courts did recognize this fact.

 The District Court ruled that North Carolina must develop and institute a plan that provided inmates with a form of legal assistance that satisfied a degree of Constitutionality.
 It was suggested to Senators that they create an effective and economic plan possibly providing lawyers and other legal professionals along with the expansion of state law libraries.

 And so, the state responded.
 A proposal designed to redefine the State's legal informational system was drawn up.
 The establishment of seven new libraries, spread across the state, was planned, along with the creation of additional smaller libraries.
 Use of the libraries required an appointment.
 Appointments were preferentially given to those with court dates within the next month.
 In accordance with the fact that libraries were not always located within prisons, transportation and housing would also be provided by the State.